CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

 ## Task 1: Explore the databases and collections in MongoDB

-In this task, you will be connecting to a Mongodb database hosted on an Azure Linux VM and exploring the databases and collections in it.
+In this task, you will be connecting to a MongoDB database hosted on an Azure Linux VM and exploring the databases and collections in it.

 1. While connected to your Linux VM, run the following command to verify whether MongoDB is installed: